Ford S-Max: Media

-Second generation (2015)
+Second generation (CD539; 2015)

 The second generation was first presented at the 2014 Paris Motor Show.

-After its sibling, Ford Galaxy, was being presented at the 2015 Geneva Motor Show, Ford decided to put it into production in late 2015.
+After its sibling, Ford Galaxy, was being presented at the 2015 Geneva Motor Show, the S-Max went on production in late 2015.
 It comes with the same engines as the Galaxy, Mondeo and Edge, which consist of one diesel (in four states of tune) and two petrols.
 The 1.5 SCTi Ecoboost has 160 hp, and the 2.0 SCTi has 240 hp; the latter can only be had with the Ford 6F automatic transmission.
 All the diesels average over 50mpg – the best is the 2.0 TDCi Duratorq 120, which produces 57mpg.

 Both the 2.0 TDCi 150 and 180 versions come with either a six-speed manual or the Powershift; the latter can also be specced with AWD.
 The final model, the Bi-Turbo 2.0 TDCi 210 comes with the Powershift Gearbox only, and hits 0 to 62 in under nine seconds.
 The trim levels are similar to any Ford, and mirror those found in the Galaxy, Mondeo and Edge, including Zetec, Titanium and Titanium Sport; also an executive spec Vignale is available.

+2019 Facelift

+In 2019 the facelifted S-Max was revealed.
+No petrol-engined model was offered, the only engines being various tunings of the 2.0L EcoBlue diesel.

+In 2021, all ICE options were dropped and replaced with a 2.5L petrol hybrid system outputting 190 PS.

+Production of the S-Max ended in April 2023 due to sharply declining sales in the MPV segment and Ford's shift towards crossovers, SUVs and electrified vehicles.